pedrogonzalezfernandez/cricket-tools/README.md

 - `script/build.ts` builds client + bundles server into `dist/`

 ## License
-MIT
+Apache License 2.0

 ## Steps to push changes to GitHub

-cd /Users/pedrogonzalez/Desktop/Cricket-Tools
+1. cd to the root directory of the project
-git status -sb           # quick sanity check git add -A               # stage all changes (adds, mods, deletions) git commit -m "Sync local changes" git push origin main     # swap main if you’re on a different branch
+2. git status -sb           # quick sanity check
+3. git add -A               # stage all changes (adds, mods, deletions)
+4. git commit -m "Sync local changes"
+5. git push origin main     # swap main if you’re on a different branch